Updated June 3, 2023

 This may cause the search process to be much slower when the table and data are large.
 Therefore, MySQL Indexes and their various types help create, remove, search, and fetch a list of records by scanning the particular values in the table data.
 Indexes are not directly viewable by users since their primary benefit is to optimize SQL queries and facilitate rapid record retrieval.
 Database Search Engines implement indexes to locate records swiftly.

 Different Types of Index in MySQL

 While building up an index, a user should take into deliberation which all table columns will be implemented to write SQL queries having WHERE clause swiftly and form one or multiple indexes on those table columns.

-The statements such as INSERT and UPDATE consumes more time on tables with indexes.
-On the other hand, the statement SELECT performs faster on those tables because, during the insert or update query execution, the server also performs to insert or update related index values too.
-Also, optimizes query such as ORDER BY and GROUP BY with Constraints and MAX(), MIN().
+The statements such as INSERT and UPDATE consume more time on tables with indexes.
+On the other hand, the statement SELECT performs faster on those tables because, during the insert or update query execution, the server also performs insert or update related index values.
+Also, it optimizes queries such as ORDER BY and GROUP BY with Constraints and MAX() and MIN().

 In MySQL, we have three different methods for creating indexes:

 CREATE INDEX Indexname ON Tablename (indexcolumn1, indexcolumn2, ….);